Troubleshooters.Com®, Linux Library, and T.C Void Linux Subsite Present:

 When you ask a question on your favorite mailing list or IRC channel, you'd better have done your homework.
 Read the Fantastic Manual (RTFM).
 Perform a web search.
 Never mind that today's manuals are incomplete, ambiguous and often just plain wrong.
 And as far as a web search, many of them answer the wrong question.
 Many give answers for 13 year old software.
 Many are just what worked for the individual, paying no attention to the underlying technology.
 Many are fourth hand copy/modifies that are just plain wrong.

 So finally, 20 minutes later, you've done your homework and ask your question.
 And BANG, somebody's going to call you stupid, say you should use a different product (with no knowledge of your situation).
-Then others jump in, hijack the conversation and steer the conversation t some distant tangent, of course without changing the subject line.
+Then others jump in, hijacks the conversation and steers the conversation to some distant tangent, of course without changing the subject line.
 So you need to peruse 50 email messages to find one that talks about your initial question.

 Or else your question is greeted with silence, even by people who know the answer.
 You can even prove they knew the answer by invoking Steve Litt's Surefire Way to Get Answers.